 At the end of 2014, he published his second book The End of Copycat China: The Rise of Creativity, Innovation, and Individualism in Asia.
 In that book, he explains how China from a copy-and-paste culture is now developing into one of the world´s leading innovators.

-Ashley Dudarenok is a China marketing expert with 16 years of professional experience in China.
+Ashley Dudarenok is a China marketing expert with two decades of professional experience in China.
 Ashley is fluent in Mandarin, Russian, German and English.

 Ashley is a serial entrepreneur, professional speaker, bestselling author, vlogger, podcaster, media contributor and female entrepreneurship spokesperson.
 She is the founder of several startups, including social media agency Alarice.com.hk and resources & training company ChoZan.co.

 Ashley is a member of Alibaba’s Global Influencer Entourage and works directly with a Tencent core founder to conquer Western social media.
 She runs Asia’s #1 entrepreneurship vlog at www.youtube.com/c/